-Monitoring tasks during the on maintaince period are presented in Section 7, which have been developed to report on the given success criteria on a biannual basis for each precinct or precincts as they are developed.
+Monitoring tasks during the On Maintenance period are presented in Section 5, which have been developed to inform attainment of success criteria on a biannual basis for each precinct or precincts as they are developed.

-Table 6.2b provides a description of vegetation species suited to the Conservation and Buffer Zone, and Schedule B provides a description of relevant Regional Ecosystems.
+Table 4.2b provides a description of vegetation species suited to the Conservation and Buffer Zone, and Schedule B provides a description of relevant Regional Ecosystems.

-Table 6.2a: Site-wide Success Criteria for establishment of ponds and corridors
+Table 4.2a: Site-wide Success Criteria for establishment of ponds and corridors